Achilles Tendonitis Treatment near Dulwich

 Retrocalcaneal Bursitis is a more complex injury we occasionally treat.
 It involves inflammation of the fluid-like sac between the heel bone and the Achilles tendon.
 Typically, this condition includes a protruding bony bump on the outside-top border of the back of the heel, called a Haglund's deformity.

-At SA Running Injury Clinic we have a 7 Part Program to reduce your Achilles Pain:
+Our 7 Part Program at SA Running Injury Clinic aims to lessen your Achilles Pain:

 - Provide guidance on sneaker models that fit your specific foot type